Baxter Street: Revitalization

 Later, much of the Five Points area was cleared.
 The east side, the Mulberry Bend, was turned into the Columbus Park in 1895.
 The west side of the street, and the entirety of Baxter Street south of Worth Street, was demolished for the Manhattan Civic Center in the 20th century.
 South of Canal Street, Baxter Street's west side adjoins the rear of the New York City Criminal Court, which is lined with numerous law and bail bond offices; Baxter Street is heavily connected to police and the law, despite having a history rife with crime.

 In popular culture

 The street's past was portrayed in a play by New York playwright Barbara Kahn, The Ballad of Baxter Street, which premiered in 2005 at Theater for the New City.

-In the backdoor pilot of the Arthur spinoff Postcards From Buster, Arthur and Buster notice the street sign while walking in Chinatown.
+In the backdoor pilot of the Arthur spinoff Postcards From Buster, Buster Baxter and his father notice the street sign while walking in Chinatown and comment about how the Chinese characters spell their name.